A Common Stock Valuation Metric

-A P/E ratio is the price of a company's stock divided by its annual earnings per share.
+A P/E ratio is the price of a single share of stock divided by annual earnings per share.
 It is a rough determination of how overpriced or underpriced a stock may be.
 It reflects the dollar price you are paying for each dollar of profit the company produces.

 P/E Ratio = Price / Annual Earnings